kaspanet/rusty-kaspa/kos/README.md

 Once you power up KOS you can do the following:

-- `network testnet-10` - specify that you want to interface with testnet-10
+`network testnet-10` - specify that you want to interface with testnet-10

-- `node start` - start the kaspa node; you will need to wait for the node to sync
+`node start` - start the kaspa node; you will need to wait for the node to sync

-- `node mute` - toggles node log output
+`node mute` - toggles node log output

-- `wallet create` - create a local wallet;  You can create multiple wallets by specifying a name after the create command.
+`wallet create` - create a local wallet;  You can create multiple wallets by specifying a name after the create command.
 For example: `wallet create alpha` will create a wallet `alpha` which can later be opened with `open alpha`.
 The default name for the wallet is `kaspa`.
 Each named wallet is stored in a separate wallet file.  (you can not currently rename the wallet once created)

-- `account create` - creates a new account in the currently opened wallet.
+`account create` - creates a new account in the currently opened wallet.
 You can give a name to the account by supplying it during creation as follows: `account create personal` or `account create business`.
 This will create an account named `personal` or `business`.
 Account names can be later used as shorthand when transferring funds between them.

-- Once you are synced and have the miner operational, make sure you have a wallet open with a sepected account and use `miner start`.
+Once you are synced and have the miner operational, make sure you have a wallet open with a sepected account and use `miner start`.
 This will launch the miner and start mining to your selected account.
 If your hashrate is in Kh/s, it may take a while to find a block.

-- Once you have received some TKAS, you can test sending it by doing `transfer p 10` `p` is for `personal` - when using account names you can use first set of letters of the account name.
+Once you have received some TKAS, you can test sending it by doing `transfer p 10`.
+The letter `p` is for `personal` - when using account names you can use first set of letters of the account name or it's id.
+If more than one account matches your supplied prefix, you will be asked to be more specific.

-- You can type `list` to see your accounts.
+You can type `list` to see your accounts.

-- Click on any address to copy it to the clipboard
+Click on any address to copy it to the clipboard

-- Use `send <address> 10` to send funds to someone else.
+Use `send <address> 10` to send funds to someone else.

-- Use `mute` to toggle visibility of internal events.
+Use `mute` to toggle visibility of internal events.